Jonathan-CO/OmniStack-07-InstagramClone/README.md

 - <img src="https://cdn2.iconfinder.com/data/icons/nodejs-1/512/nodejs-512.png" width="20" height="20"/> **Multer** — A library for handling multipart/form-data, how images and docs
 - <img src="https://cdn2.iconfinder.com/data/icons/nodejs-1/512/nodejs-512.png" width="20" height="20"/> **Jimp** — A library for image manipulation

+### Services
+In this appication you can post images and give likes.
+The posted photos are resized on the backend, so that their largest side has 500px.
+Each post and like made are updated in real time on all devices running the application.

 ## Notes:
 <br />